RyanBurnside/Interlisp-Hungarian-Rings/README.md

 This is a variation on the Hungarian Rings puzzle written in Interlisp for the Medley Interlisp system.

+Playing:
+The object of the game is to make the puzzle match the included picture.
+Click inside the rings to rotate them.
+Left (Mouse left button) or right (Mouse right button).*

+*The game selects a ring to rotate by using the angle from the center of the screen so you don't technically have to be inside a ring.

 To play the game you have two options.
 The online emulator provides very easy access but if you're interested in a real Lisp OS, eventually you'll want a personal copy.

 *ONLINE* https://interlisp.org/software/access-online/